Ravikumar10593-hub/Ravikumar10593-hub/README.md

 ### - 🔭 I’m currently working on Data science and Machine Learning.
-### - 🌱 I’m currently learning DL & Rubik's Cube.
+### - 🌱 I’m currently learning how tech, business and math can help us make better decision.
 ### - 💬 Ask me about Music and tech stuff.
 ### - 📫 How to reach me: Kaggle-@imnoob
-### - 🥅 2022 Goals: Contribute more to open platforms/ Learn more.
+### - 🥅 2023 Goals: Contribute more to open platforms/ Learn more.
 ### - 😄 Pronouns: He
 ### - ⚡ Fun fact: I have a YouTube channel
      Link- https://www.youtube.com/channel/UCecgpD941GcY9ikpbu0rYtw
+### - 💯 Find my all handles: https://linktr.ee/ravikumar10593
 <br />